shreni123/docs-csm/upgrade/network/chn_enable.md

    1. Three IPs for switching, plus
    2. The number of `NCN` workers on the system, plus
    3. One IP for the API ingress gateway, plus
+   4. One IP for the `oath2-proxy` service, plus
-   4. The number of `NCN` `UANs` on the system, plus
+   5. The number of `NCN` `UANs` on the system, plus
-   5. The maximum number of `UAIs` required, plus
+   6. The maximum number of `UAIs` required, plus
-   6. IPs for any other services to be brought up dynamically on the `CHN`
+   7. IPs for any other services to be brought up dynamically on the `CHN`
-   7. **Note** A `/24` subnet is usually more than sufficient for small-to-medium sized systems with minimal `UAI` requirements.
+   8. **Note** A `/24` subnet is usually more than sufficient for small-to-medium sized systems with minimal `UAI` requirements.
 4. The Slingshot high speed network is configured and up, including the fabric manager service.
 This network is required to transit CHN traffic.
 5. The Slingshot Host Software is installed and configured on NCN Worker nodes.
 This is required to expose CHN services.
 For the purpose of CHN, the host software creates the (required) primary IPv4 address on `hsn0`, often a `10.253` address.